thedevdojo/voyager/docs/customization/custom-guard.md

 {% hint style="info" %}
 Please note that the user-bread is still responsible to edit users - not admins.
-Create a BREAD if you want to change Admins.
+Create a BREAD for the `admins` table if you want to change Admins.
 {% endhint %}